Cleveland Orchestra Updates for February 2021: In Focus bonus episodes on adella.live and Adella digital streaming app

 Adella Digital Streaming and App

-Adella is The Cleveland Orchestra's all-new digital streaming service.
-Premiering in October 2020, this app and digital media offering is named after the Orchestra's founder, Adella Prentiss Hughes.
-Adella is free to use and download, and includes several pieces of free content from the Orchestra’s Archives, On A Personal Note podcast, and other performance highlights.
+Adella is The Cleveland Orchestra’s new digital streaming service.
+Premiering in October 2020, the Adella app and digital media offering is named after the Orchestra’s founder, Adella Prentiss Hughes.
+Adella is free to download and access, and includes free content from the Orchestra’s Archives, On A Personal Note podcast, and other performance highlights.
+For more information, visit our Adella page and adella.live/.

 The Cleveland Orchestra